Photo of Harriet Tubman statue in Harlem via denisbin on Flickr

 42 Baxter Street, Chinatown, Manhattan

 The African Society for Mutual Relief was founded in 1808, soon after the state made it legal for black New Yorkers to organize.
-During a time when everything was segregated by race, like schools and graveyards, the society offered black people health insurance, life insurance and even assistance for burial costs in exchange for dues.
+During a time when everything was segregated by race, like schools and graveyards, the Society offered black people health insurance, life insurance, and even assistance for burial costs in exchange for dues.
 If a society member died, their family received help from the group.
-Located in the Five Points neighborhood, the comprehensive organization served as a school, meetinghouse and a stop on the Underground Railroad.
-The building survived an anti-abolitionist riot in 1834, the Draft Riot in 1863 and multiple mob attacks.
+Located in the Five Points neighborhood, the comprehensive organization served as a school, meetinghouse, and a stop on the Underground Railroad.
+The building survived an anti-abolitionist riot in 1834, the Draft Riots in 1863, and multiple mob attacks.
 The location now serves as a state government office.

 5. Downing’s Oyster House